 Weymouth MA Homes & Real Estate

 Weymouth is the second oldest township in the state of Massachusetts.
 It was originally founded in 1622 as the Wessagusset Colony but was later recolonized and renamed “Weymouth,” after a coastal town in England, in 1635.
 Fishing and agriculture, and later shoemaking, were thriving industries as the town grew through the 1800s.
-It is now part of Norfolk county and has a population of around 57,437 by 2020’s count.
+It is now part of Norfolk county and has a population of around 57,437 as of 2020.
 It is a residential suburb run by a mayor and town council governing system.
 North Weymouth, South Weymouth, East Weymouth and the Landing are four distinct districts citizens refer to.

 Accessible from Routes 3, 18 and 53, Weymouth sits about 12 miles from Boston and about 40-45 miles from the Cape and from Providence, RI.
 There are two MBTA commuter rail lines (Greenbush and Old Colony) and three MBTA stations in town that run both buses and trains into Boston and the surrounding areas.
 Its bordering towns are Braintree, Holbrook, Abington, Rockland, and Hingham.
 The northern part of town abuts the Hingham Bay, Weymouth Back River and Weymouth Fore River.

 Because of its many medical service facilities, including 100+ labs, doctors’ offices and treatment centers, Weymouth has been dubbed the “South Shore’s medical Mecca.”
 As you can imagine, many people in town are employed in the medical field, especially at South Shore Hospital.

 Fun fact: It is illegal to pump your own gas in Weymouth, according to a rule that still stands from 1977.
 You’ll get full service anywhere you go.

 Weymouth residents tend to stay long-term and stay close to family there; they identify strongly with the town even if they do move outside of it.